 The quality of influence is also important.
 The number of followers is not conclusive but if paired with the engagement rates, it will provide you with an accurate idea of the influence.
-Use Twitter Report Card or BuzzSumo to compare the accounts of influencers in terms of engagement levels and audiences.
+Use the Twitter Report Card or BuzzSumo to compare the accounts of influencers in terms of engagement levels and audiences.
 Micro-influencers with a small following might provide better results than macro-influencers with a large following.

 Collaborating with the influencers

 To collaborate with the influencers, you have to select the objectives of your campaign.
 The objectives should guide you and the influencer throughout the campaign.
 After coming up with the objectives, you should choose a campaign type.
-Some of the common campaign types include product reviews, sponsored posts, contests and giveaways.
+Some of the common campaign types include product reviews, sponsored posts, contests, and giveaways.
 Select a campaign that will provide you with the needed results.